But what if you wanted to build your own project management tool yourself?

 - Create a function to add multiple users to a board

 - Create a feature for users to comment on individual cards.
-We’ve covered this in more detail in the article below.

 It would traditionally cost thousands to hire a developer to build a custom project management tool from scratch.
 Now, this entire application can be built for free using Bubble.
 As you launch and grow in users, paid plans allow you to host the app on your own custom domain, and these start as low as $25 per month.
 Some templates and plugins may cost more, but you can build all the functionality of a project management tool without any additional costs.